 Perhaps said “NO!” to The Day The Earth Stood Still remake.
 Or got naked with Rachel Weisz in one of those baths they kept having together, fully clothed.
 How different the world would be today.

 But occasionally, like the Doctor, he can’t help breaking the immutable laws that hold the universe together.
-Yet somehow, it works.
+And somehow, it works.

 The Doctor doesn’t like to travel alone for too long.
 And he’s had a lot of company, often female, over the years.